codeforeauclaire/vms/README.md

 ## Purpose

-* New developers coming to C4EC need development enviornments
+* New developers coming to C4EC need to experience clean development enviornments
-* Diverse project demos
+* Diverse projectis require clean enviornment to do follow along demos and test READMEs
-    * Gives clean enviornment to follow along and test READMEs
+* Quick testing of one off ideas

-## Getting started with this code
+## Contributing (Setting up a dev enviornment)

 1. Install meteor (Follow instructions at https://www.meteor.com/install)
 1. cd to root folder of your clone